Frequently Asked Questions

 That depends on how much sign language you currently know.
 If you are a beginner, then start with 101/101-V. That will cover chapters 1-6 of the “ABC ASL” textbook plus fingerspelling and numbers.
 The 201/201-V course covers chapters 6-11 of the “ABC ASL” textbook and continues work on fingerspelling and numbers.
 Course 301/301-V teaches chapters 11-17 of the textbook, and 401/401-V covers chapters 17-22.
 The 501/601 course focuses on the grammar, structure and rhetoric used in American Sign Language (ASL).
-701 is the Deaf Culture course, and 801 is a conversational ASL course.
-Courses 1001, 1101, 1201, 1101/1201 and 1301 are interpreter level courses.
-Note that 1001, 1101, 1201 and 1101/1201 are not usually offered.
-They are practicum level courses which must be repeated several times in order to prepare a student for the state interpreter certification exam.
 We are not an interpreter preparation program.
-Course 1301 is on-line only, but is not currently offered.

 It may take several years before you develop the skills you need to become an interpreter.
 ASLS classes will help prepare you to be an interpreter but ASLS does not provide interpreter certification.
 Until you have interpreter training and certification, you should not provide interpreting services in the community or schools.